Anthony010234/Scripts/README.md

 # Scripts

-Just a collection of both fun and handy scripts
+Just a collection of handy scripts
+It will take me some time to scrub my old scripts and upload them here for public use